pallets/flask/docs/reqcontext.rst

 This document describes the behavior in Flask 0.7 which is mostly in line with the old behavior but has some small, subtle differences.

-It is recommended that you read the :api:`app-context` chapter first.
+It is recommended that you read the :ref:`app-context` chapter first.

 Diving into Context Locals
 --------------------------